What’s My IP Address

 If you ever need to know your IP address as viewed from an online source, here you go!
-I’ve updated the logic on this app to attempt to find the user’s true IP address.
+I’ve updated the app’s logic to attempt to find the user’s true IPv4 and IPv6 addresses (if enabled).
 The challenges are found in the article below.

 IP is a standard defining how devices on a network communicate with each other using numerical addresses.

 - IPv4 is the original version of the Internet Protocol, first developed in the 1970s.
-It uses 32-bit addresses, which allows for a total of approximately 4.3 billion unique addresses.
+It uses 32-bit addresses, allowing approximately 4.3 billion unique addresses.
 IPv4 is still widely used today, but it is running out of available addresses due to the rapid growth of the internet.
 An IPv4 address is a 32-bit numerical address that consists of four octets (8-bit blocks) separated by periods.
-The following is a valid IPv4 address (e.g. 192.168.1.1).
-They can be written in hexadecimal notation as well. (e.g. 0xC0A80101)
+The following is a valid IPv4 address (e.g., 192.168.1.1).
+They can also be written in hexadecimal notation. (e.g. 0xC0A80101)

 Both IPv4 and IPv6 are used to route data packets over the Internet, but they are not compatible.
 Some devices may support both versions of the protocol, while others may only support one or the other.